abchk1234/pdf2png/README.md

 ## Credits

-Forked from WifiExtender's <a href="https://github.com/wifiextender/pdf2png">pdf2png</a>, so Thanks to him :)
+Forked from WifiExtender's <a href="https://github.com/wifiextender/pdf2png">pdf2png</a>, so thanks to him.

-This has minor chnages from his version like no tray icon and no over-riding of the system theme.
+This has minor changes from his version like no tray icon and no over-riding of the system theme.

 ## Requirements